cardosoguisilva/osticket-prereqs/README.md

 - Continue Setting up osTicket in the browser (click Continue)
-- Set up  Name of Helpdesk and the Default email (receives email from customers) <br>
+- Set up  the Name of Helpdesk and the Default email (receives an email from customers) <br>
-NOTE: everything from username and password is your choice, just make sure to keep a record of it in case you forget.
+NOTE: everything from username and password is your choice; make sure to keep a record of it in case you forget.

-- After all these steps your Osticket installer page should be looking similar to mine.
+- After all these steps, your Osticket installer page should look similar to mine.
 <br>

 ![image](https://github.com/cardosoguisilva/osticket-prereqs/assets/157248613/c035d098-e7fb-4366-aaa0-324b9338b175)

 <br>

-- Now go ahead and click install now and if you followed all my instructions this page will open.
+- Go ahead and click install now, and if you followed all my instructions, this page will open.

 <br>